-This Manual has been prepared to assist the operator and maintenance personnel with the information necessary for the safe and proper use of the Allied Breaker.
-This manual is an integral part of this product.
-Keep it in a convenient location so that it is easily accessible for future reference.
+This manual has been prepared in support of the Allied equipment named in Table 1.1.
+Material presented in this manual is intended to assist the operator and maintenance personnel with the information necessary for the safe and proper use of the Allied equipment.

-1.2 Content Includes
+1.2 About This Manual